f4exb/sdrangel/Readme.md

 Please note that if you are using a recent version of libairspy (>= 1.0.6) the dynamic retrieval of sample rates is supported.
 To benefit from it you should modify the `plugins/samplesource/airspy/CMakeLists.txt` and change line `add_definitions(${QT_DEFINITIONS})` by `add_definitions("${QT_DEFINITIONS} -DLIBAIRSPY_DYN_RATES")`.
 In fact both lines are present with the last one commented out.

+Be also aware that the lower rates (2.5 MS/s or 5 MS/s with modified firmware) are affected by a noise artifact so 10 MS/s is preferable for weak signal work or instrumentation.
+A decimation by 64 was implemented to facilitate narrow band work at 10 MS/s input rate.

 <h2>BladeRF</h2>

 BladeRF is supported through the libbladerf library that should be installed in your system for proper build of the software and operation support.
 Add `libbladerf-dev` to the list of dependencies to install.